Iranian forces say they seized British-flagged oil tanker in Gulf

 Britain said it was urgently seeking information about the Stena Impero after the tanker, which had been heading to a port in Saudi Arabia, suddenly changed course after passing through the Strait of Hormuz at the mouth of the Gulf.

 A second tanker, the British-operated Mesdar, also made a sharp change of direction in the Gulf around the same time.

-But the Guards made no mention of a second vessel.
+Britain’s foreign minister said a second vessel had been seized and described the capture of both tankers as unacceptable.
+Iran’s Guards made no mention of another ship.

 Relations between Iran and the West have become increasingly tense since British naval forces seized an Iranian tanker in Gibraltar on July 4 on suspicion of smuggling oil to Syria in breach of European Union sanctions.